Archive for the ‘stone’ Category

 a long NY Times feature on Heizer

 Kind of like the way I started paying close attention to quarry photos after I began doing stonework, I also started noticing whenever writers go on about stone.
 Poets, I’ve noticed, really like to talk about it, it seems to be a way for them to identify themselves with timelessness.
-I don’t really mind the romanticization, I probably do that myself, but I always listen to see if they know the material, for instance if they know the difference between stone and rock.
+I don’t really mind the romanticization, I probably do that myself, but I always listen to see if they really know the material, for instance if they know the difference between stone and rock.
 (Rock is the raw form, stone has been shaped by humans or natural forces.)
 One of the main poets to romanticize stone, and one who seems to pass the rock and stone test, Jack Gilbert, passed away recently.

 The monks petition to live the harder way,